voucherifyio/voucherify-js-sdk/packages/sdk/README.md

   <a href="#"><img src="https://img.shields.io/npm/dm/voucherify.svg" alt="NPM Downloads"/></a>
 </p>

-Voucherify.js is a JavaScript SDK which is fully consistent with restful API Voucherify provides.
-Voucherify.js has fully integrated TypeScript support.
+Voucherify JS SDK is a JavaScript SDK which is fully consistent with restful API Voucherify provides and has fully integrated TypeScript support.
+It also combines together our previously maintained [Voucherify Node.js SDK](https://github.com/voucherifyio/voucherify-nodejs-sdk) and [Voucherify.js](https://github.com/rspective/voucherify.js/).

 Learn more about Voucherify by visiting [our site](http://voucherify.io?utm_source=github&utm_medium=sdk&utm_campaign=acq).